 To take a closer look at this practice, and see how prevalent the misuse of this service is by cyber criminals, I decided to scrape all the pastes in Pastebin and process them for malicious content.
 At first, my goal was to look up malicious files, since Pastebin can be used as an evasion technique.
 However, what I discovered was a wide variety of malicious scripts, stolen credentials, encoded content, and malware.
 The result of this research, based on examining thousands of pastes, is as follows.

 Base64 Encoded Content: Over 8,000 of these files fell into this category.
 Among them were obfuscated scripts, some hashes, and countless binary data.
 Surprisingly, I also found some ELF/PE executable files.
 Listed below is the MD5 hash of a few of these files and their status on VirusTotal.

 Bash Script Files: Another approximately 1,000 files were bash script files.
 Most of the files were cryptocurrency miners and scripts used to install services.
 Otherwise, I couldn’t detect anything special about them using my filtering scripts.

 Credentials and Sensitive Information: Over 6,000 of these files claimed to include stolen and hacked usernames and passwords for a variety of services, such as Spotify and Netflix, as well as some credit card information.

-I only checked the Pastebin service for malicious files, but there are a number of similar services.
+I only checked the Pastebin service for malicious files, but there are a number of similar services that cyber criminals may use in this way.
 However, some of them don’t index posted entries so they are not easy to scrape.
-Because of this, they may be even more interesting to cybercriminals – which also means the content on these other services may be even more interesting to cybersecurity professionals as well.
+Because of this, they may be even more interesting to cyber criminals – which also means the content on these other services may be even more interesting to cybersecurity professionals as well.